anthonyKiggundu/okra/README.md

 # Okra Orchestrator API:

 > [!NOTE]
 > This repository is still under setup!
-However, for a first faster "test of things", cloning "https://gitlab.eurecom.fr/oai/cn5g"
+However, for a first and faster "test of things", cloning "https://gitlab.eurecom.fr/oai/cn5g"
 > and overwriting the content with what is in this repo would be the easiest.
 ToDo:: use submoduling

 `orchestrator/app/main.py` is the entry point for the Okra REST API used for session migration and inter-slice orchestration.